r2nery/ats-experiments/README.md

 This repository presents Python scripts for downloading and wrangling a selection of relevant *corpora* from the literature of Automatic Text Summarization (ATS), as well as applying a variety of abstractive and extractive methods of summarization.
 The resulting summaries can then be evaluated using a selection of metrics from the literature.
 The scripts herein were developed with the processing of entire *corpora* in mind, making use of paralellization.
 However, single-document summarization and evaluation is also possible.

 ## CNN Corpus
-In addition to popular datasets from the literature on Natural Language Processing (NLP) available for download through the script itself, wrangling functions were implemented for the CNN Corpus dataset.
+In addition to popular datasets from the literature on Natural Language Processing (NLP) available for download through the script itself, wrangling functions were implemented for the CNN Corpus dataset, a novel dataset introduced by [Lins, RD et al. (2019](https://doi.org/10.1145/3342558.3345388) that presents both extractive and abstractive reference summaries for CNN News stories.
 This dataset in particular is included under `.\data`.

 ### Available Datasets:
 - ArXiv + PubMed